St. Bride's, Newfoundland and Labrador

 St. Bride's is the largest community on the Cape Shore, and serves as an administrative centre.
 It is home to Fatima Academy and several businesses and government services.

-The community is named for the Irish St. Brigid, which reflects the community's strong ties to the southeast of Ireland, and the influence of the Catholic Church.
+The community is named for the Irish St. Brigid, which reflects the community's traditional history of ties to the southeast of Ireland, the Irish language in Newfoundland, and to the Catholic Church.

 It was the location of St. Bride's Radar Station.